 A. Incubators and accelerators share a set of program characteristics that distinguish them from other forms of capacity development services.
 Specifically, they are time-limited programs that work with “cohorts” or “classes” of enterprises to provide mentorship and training, with a special emphasis on connecting early stage enterprises with investment (source: GALI).
-To be eligible for this program your program will need to share some of these characteristics.
-Please contact us if you have any questions about your organisation’s eligibility.

 Q. What do we mean by impact?